Finite orbits in multivalued maps and Bernoulli convolutions: Introduction

 We have two conjectures.
 First, $\nu$ has a bounded density unless $\beta$ is weak Perron.
 This would imply that only countably many BCs are singular, and all rational parameters lead to bounded densities.
 Already Garsia \cite{G} made a similar conjecture, and most colleagues will probably agree.
 The second conjecture, supported by our computer experiments, sounds more unlikely: the parameters $t$ for which $\nu_t$ is singular are nowhere dense.
 It could be even possible that $\Phi$ is continuous outside a nowhere dense set of parameters.

 We tried hard to make our presentation self-contained, lucid, and comprehensible to a wider audience.
-The following Sections 2 and 3 contain basic concepts and facts.
-We introduce our type of multivalued map and the important properties of finite orbits.
-In Section 4 we give examples of network-like orbits for the Fibonacci BC.
+The following section discusses the fractal construction of the parametric family of BCs.
+In Section 3 we introduce our type of multivalued map, in Section 4 we prove fundamental properties of finite orbits.
+In Section 5 we give examples of network-like orbits for the Fibonacci BC.
 In Theorem \ref{fiborbits} an infinite family of irreducible orbits of this type are constructed.
-In Section 5 we prove that network-like orbits in the BC family are only possible for weak Perron parameters.
-Section 6 introduces the fractal construction of BCs and of the function $\Phi .$ In Sections 7 and 8, we define address curves and discuss points with unique addresses.
+In Section 6 we prove that network-like orbits in the BC family are only possible for weak Perron parameters.
+In Sections 7 and 8, we define address curves and discuss points with unique addresses.
 Section 9 and 10 deal with the intersections of address curves inside the overlap region.